square/stoic/README.md

 3. When you don't specify a package, Stoic injects itself into `com.squareup.stoic.demoapp.withoutsdk` by default - a simple app bundled with Stoic.
 Run `stoic --pkg <your-app> helloworld` to inject into your own app instead.
-4. Initialize configuration: `stoic init-config` (this initializes `~/.config/stoic`)
+4. Create a new plugin: `stoic plugin --new scratch`
-5. Run a plugin that you can modify: `stoic scratch`
+5. Run your plugin with: `stoic scratch`
-6. Open up `~/.config/stoic/plugin` with Android Studio to modify this plugin and explore what Stoic can do.
+6. Open up `~/.config/stoic/plugin/scratch` with Android Studio to modify this plugin and explore what Stoic can do.

 Stoic works on any API 26+ Android device / emulator, with any debuggable app (that I've tested so far).